 - Membership to the Harrogate School Sport Partnership.

-- Provision of high quality PE teaching from a qualified Sports Coach.
+- Provision of high quality PE teaching through 'Sporting Influence'.
 This provision enables class teachers to 'team teach' with the coach which develops their skill and experience in providing high quality PE teaching.
+Click here for Sporting Influence's website.

-- Contribution to a brand new 'trim trail' that encourages all pupils to remain active at play and lunchtimes.
+- Contribution to an extension of our 'trim trail' that encourages all pupils to remain active at play and lunchtimes.
+This will include the introduction of a 'minority' or fringe sport or activity, as decided by our school council.

 - Replacement sports equipment to ensure that there is no 'waiting' in PE lessons.
 We have a 'one each' principle to purchasing PE equipment such as balls, hockey sticks, hoops, etc.